StudyFinder

 Exclusion Criteria:

-• If preductal saturations can not be measured by 3 minutes after pulse oximeter sensor is applied to the newborn
+* Prenatally diagnosed cyanotic congenital heart disease * Prenatally diagnosed congenital diaphragmatic hernia * Parents request no resuscitation * If preductal saturations can not be measured by 3 minutes after pulse oximeter sensor is applied to the newborn

-Other: Sat75, Other: Sat50
+OTHER: Sat75, OTHER: Sat50

-Bronchopulmonary Dysplasia, Intraventricular Hemorrhage, Premature Infants, Neurodevelopmental Outcomes
+Premature Infants, Bronchopulmonary Dysplasia, Intraventricular Hemorrhage, Neurodevelopmental Outcomes

 neonatal resuscitation, oxygen